Rivka-Halili/NSO-message-server/README.md

 # NSO-message-server
 api with flask using pytest and sqlite

+for active endpoints are:

 GET /message/1

-DELETE /message/1 no such table: message
+DELETE /message/1

 GET /messages